 Great refreshments and food, provided by church members, accompany the Coffeehouses.
 Generally, all of the seats in the house are full so plan to come early.

-The concerts are always free to the public, sponsored by the Stevens Fund, unless visitors wish to make donations.
+The concerts are always free to the public, sponsored by the First Church Stevens Fund, unless visitors wish to make donations.

 Community Vocal Concert

 In the winter, the church congregation and the wider community come together to present a concert called the Community Vocal Concert.
-People of all ages, young and old, perform music of their choice, accompanying themselves on guitar or accompanied on piano or electric piano by Marcia Hempel.
+People of all ages perform music of their choice, accompanying themselves on guitar or accompanied on piano or electric piano by Marcia Hempel.
 It’s a fun and happy time, and showcases a wide variety of musical talents and styles.

 Some singers are professionals and some are amateurs.
 They come from the church, the Harwich Women’s Chorus, the Young Singers, and Marcia’s private music students, and others from the wider community.

-Each year, the church choir combines with instrumentalists and a narrator to present our Christmas Concert with its Christmas Story.
+Each year, the church choir combines with instrumentalists and a narrator to present our Advent Christmas Concert in conjunction with the Harwich Home for the Holidays weekend.
 The story of Jesus birth is accompanied by choral music, instrumental pieces, organ music, and carols – even an occasional secular Christmas song for fun.
-The historic New England church draws individuals and families, and always looks especially beautiful with simple seasonal decorations.
+Our historic New England church draws individuals and families, and always looks especially beautiful with its seasonal decorations.

 We have instruments accompany us for Christmas Eve and Easter services, arranged by Marcia Hempel.
 Also, members of the church community perform on their instruments as soloists and in duets throughout the year.